JustalK/CODINGAME/Code Golf/Power Of Thor/[JAVASCRIPT]Normal.md

 ## Possible improvement ? es7 ?

 - Maybe remove the + of the concatenation
-- Random the N:S or W:E so test pass from time to time
+- Random the W:S:'' since you never reach the limit of the field on abscisse